kubernetes/website/content/en/docs/contribute/generate-ref-docs/kubernetes-api.md

 {{% capture overview %}}

-This page shows how to update the automatically generated reference docs for the Kubernetes API.
+This page shows how to update the generated reference docs for the Kubernetes API.

 {{% /capture %}}